 Algal levels in reservoirs are monitored by DCR and MWRA.
 These results, along with taste and odor complaints, are used to make decisions on source water treatment for algae control.
 Most taste and odor complaints at the tap are due to algae, which originate in source reservoirs, typically in trace amounts.
 Occasionally, a particular species grows rapidly, increasing its concentration in water.
-When Synura, Anabaena, or other nuisance algae blooms, MWRA may treat the reservoirs with copper sulfate, an algaecide.
+When Synura, Anabaena, or other nuisance algae blooms, MWRA may treat the reservoir with copper sulfate, an algaecide.

 The Wachusett Reservoir has frozen at the intake area as of January 19 and samples cannot be collected.
 The last sampling was performed on January 13.
-The DCR will attempt to collect samples as soon as enough melting occurs to produce open water next to the back of the intake area.
+The DCR will attempt to collect samples as soon as enough melting occurs to produce open water near the intake area.

-Of the 46 complaints received during January from local water departments, seven concerned taste and odor that may be due to algae.
+Of the 20 water quality complaints received during March from local water departments, three concerned taste and odor that may be due to algae.

-Treated Water - Disinfection and pH Results January 2005
+Treated Water - Disinfection and pH Results March 2005